Amy Robbins Ware

 Amy Robbins Ware (September 7, 1877 – May 5, 1929) was an American author, world court worker, peace activist, and clubwoman.
 During World War I, she served in various capacities for the American Red Cross and the American Expeditionary Forces in France.
 As a member of the Red Cross, she saw duty in a canteen near the frontlines in the days of the last drive just before the armistice of 11 November 1918 was signed.
 She was also connected with the army college at Savenay.
 Ware wrote of her war experience, in prose and verse, in Echoes of France (1920).
-In 1925, as chair of the department of international cooperation for the Minnesota Federation of Women's Clubs, Ware set in motion the efforts of 50,000 club women of the state to consider the question of international cooperation, her hope being that women may keep informed as to the rapidly changing conditions of the world and be ready to lend aid to further the kind of international cooperation that will bring about permanent world peace.
+In 1925, as chair of the department of international cooperation for the Minnesota Federation of Women's Clubs, Ware set in motion the efforts of 50,000 clubwomen of the state to consider the question of international cooperation, her hope being that women may keep informed as to the rapidly changing conditions of the world and be ready to lend aid to further the kind of international cooperation that will bring about permanent world peace.

 Early life and education

 Amy Irene Robbins was born in Minneapolis, Minnesota, September 7, 1877, at the home of her uncle, Thomas Barlow Walker.
 She was the daughter of Andrew Bonney Robbins, Civil War volunteer and Adelaide Julia Walker, Civil War nurse.
 Andrew Bonney Robbins is the namesake of Robbinsdale, Minnesota.
 Ware was a lineal descendant of the Mayflower Pilgrim, John Howland, through Captain Abraham Shaw (American Revolutionary War officer), Capt.
 Shaw's daughter being Mary (Shaw) Robbins, mother of Andrew Bonney Robbins.
-Amy's siblings were: Harland A. Robbins, Edith Anstis Robbins, Helen M. Robbins, Adelaide B. Robbins, Ruth Marian Robbins, and Esther Marjory Robbins.
+Amy's siblings were Harland A. Robbins, Edith Anstis Robbins, Helen M. Robbins, Adelaide B. Robbins, Ruth Marian Robbins, and Esther Marjory Robbins.
 Like Amy, all of the sisters were graduates of the University of Minnesota and were members of the Pi Beta Phi sorority and the Association of Collegiate Alumnae.

 Much of the active interest in art which motivated Ware's life originated in the hours spent from early childhood among the artworks of the T. B. Walker Collection.

 From the age of eight, Ware manifested a marked love for violin music, and at that time, she began studying under Carl Lachmund and Heinrich Hoevel; later, she became a violin teacher.

-She graduated from East Minneapolis High School, 1896, specializing in architecture, which profession she practiced until 1898, including a year's apprenticeship at the Taggart Agricultural offices.
+She graduated from East Minneapolis High School, 1896, specializing in architecture, which she practiced until 1898, including a year's apprenticeship at the Taggart Agricultural offices.
 In 1901, Ware received her B.S. degree from the University of Minnesota, studying botany, chemistry, and modern languages.
-She studied applied design, woodcarving, leather, and jewelry in summer schools of Minneapolis Handicraft Guild, 1905-06.
-She received her M.A. degree in 1907 from the University of Minnesota, majoring in dramaturgy, historic design, and archæology.
+She studied applied design, woodcarving, leather, and jewelry in summer schools held by the Minneapolis Handicraft Guild, 1905-06.
+She received her M.A. degree in 1907 from the University of Minnesota, majoring in dramaturgy, historic design, and archaeology.